Kasal, Kasali, Kasalo: Development

+The original screenplay for Kasal, Kasali, Kasalo, written by Mary Ann Bautista, won second place in one of the national screenwriting competitions of the Film Development Foundation (now the Film Development Council) in the 1990s, though it took a decade before it was developed into a feature film.

 In the mid-1990s, Ishmael Bernal and Jose Javier Reyes had talks about developing a romantic comedy movie starring Nora Aunor for Regal Films where it was initially entitled as Kasal.
 However, the project was canceled due to the death of director Ishmael Bernal in 1996.
 Years later, Reyes was approached by ABS-CBN to do a film starring Judy Ann Santos and Ryan Agoncillo.
 Reyes would pitch the film to them and then, it was approved and began writing the script for it.
 ABS-CBN would later tell Reyes that they had decided to change the title to Kasal, Kasali Kasalo because they did not like the script and the title initially developed by Reyes.
 Joey Reyes would redevelop the film to include the other two parts which is "Kasali" and "Kasalo".